MeeryMuggletail/Factorio-API/README.md

+# BEWARE: This is a first proof of concept!

 # Factorio Circuit API

 This lets you control factorio constant combinators via a simple REST API amandd publish circuit networks to MQTT.